ClemsNzube/alx-low_level_programming/0x09-static_libraries/README.md

 A library is a file containing several object files, that can be used as a single entity in a linking phase of a program.

 <h4>Task 0:</h4>
-Create the static library <pre>libmy.a</pre> containing all the functions listed below:
+Create the static library libmy.a containing all the functions listed below:
 <pre>
 int _putchar(char c);
 int _islower(int c);